argyili/shepherding-program-bearing/readme.md

 ##  Program for paper

 - `shepherding/method/degree/degree.py` corresponds to the proposed shepherding algorithm.
 - `config/1_shepherd-multi` corresponds to the initial configurations.
-(Figure 5-7)
 - `config/2_shepherd-angle` corresponds to the initial configurations in increasing angle errors.
-(Figure 8)
 - `config/3_shepherd_no-comm` corresponds to the intial configurations in shepherding with no communication.
-(Figure 9,10)
 - `../shepherding-log` stores the figures used in the paper.
 Only one sample data is stored due to the extremely large size of the original simulation data.